 There was a time when we only knew what was happening in our homes, our churches, and maybe through the evening news or the local paper.
 Today, we are bombarded with images, opinions, and details every hour of every day.
 And while technology connects us in amazing ways, the constant exposure is leaving so many of exhausted, anxious, and completely weighed down.

-I decided a few weeks ago to get rid of social media and figured out a way to manage my online business without it (read about that here!), but sometimes even that isn’t enough to limit the exposure to traumatic events.
+I decided to get rid of social media and figured out a way to manage my online business without it (read about that here!), but sometimes even that isn’t enough to limit media exposure.

 That’s how I knew, more than ever, how important it was to step back, and to choose peace over panic.